OISC ACCREDITED UK IMMIGRATION ADVISERS

 British citizenship referee is a vital part of the British naturalisation application.
 People who will stand as your referees have to be those that have known you for a period of three years at least.
 One among them can come from any nationality but must have a professional standing like police, accountant, chemist, etc.

 Normally, the second person must be of British nationality and must have a British citizen passport.
 He may or may not be a professional person but his age must be above 25 years.
-The two referees must complete and sign the same page as you are not allowed to use two different pages; your passport must be attached to this page.

 Can I pass over my British nationality to a spouse, partner, child or adoptive child?

 We receive many questions like “Can you get British citizenship through marriage?”.
 Any offspring of a citizen of the UK or UK overseas territories citizen is likely to automatically acquire their parent’s citizenship at birth.
 If any of your family members are not automatically a UK citizen, the person can make a registration under one of several categories but the inherent rules can be very complicated.
-If it is a free initial evaluation, then you will be required to fill out the initial evaluation Form for yourself and for the child or spouse separately.

 Most of the categories for child registration stipulate that the application be received before the child attains the age of 18.
 If you submit the application when the child is above 9, there must be evidence that the child is of good character and this is applicable in almost all the categories.
 The best approach is to assess the position and if needed, apply for registration on time and it is best done when the child is still below 16.